First Navy Jack Flag

 The phrase, "Don't Tread on Me," is a common phrase that was used in the colonies in reference to the over-encroachment of the British power during the Revolutionary War period.
 This message was also used on the Gadsden Flag and the Culpeper Flag.

-The First Navy Jack was used as the naval Jack of the United States from 1975 to 1976.
-The flag was reinstated on September 11, 2002, a year after the attacks terrorist of 2001.
-It served again as the official navy jack, which is a naval flag used while vessels are at anchor or in harbor, until June 4, 2019 when it was relinquished again.
+The First Navy Jack was flown as the official naval Jack of the United States from 1975 to 1976 and then was reinstated as the official naval jack on September 11, 2002, a year after the attacks terrorist of 2001.
+Its second stint as the official navy jack of the USA, (which is a naval flag used while vessels are at anchor or in harbor), lasted until June 4, 2019 when it was retired again.

-The jack was flown at the front (bow) of vessels, while the national ensign is hoisted at the rear (stern).
+Naval jack flags are flown at the front (bow) of vessels, while the national ensign is flown at the back (stern) of the vessel.
 It was hoisted on the jack staff, which is a relatively small pole (spar) on the very front of all commissioned vessels including submarines.
 Since it is retired now, the First Navy Jack is only flown on the oldest active ship in the United States Navy.

 The First Navy Jack was flown from vessels of the Continental Navy in their fight against British colonial rule during the Revolutionary War.
 This first navy was assembled on the Delaware River under the command of Commodore Esek Hopkins.